RaphaelGN/steganography-_tool/README.md

 ### decoding

 Decoding should now be pretty trivial.
-If we look at the steps above we can possibly extract some text by reversing the algorithm.
-Appa reads up to the first 9th value in a set of pixels that is odd and then begins to attempt decoding.
+If we look at the steps above we can possibly extract some text by reversing the algorithm. stegano reads up to the first 9th value in a set of pixels that is odd and then begins to attempt decoding.
 It will figure out what binary data is represented by these pixels by knowing all even numbers represent a 0 and all odd numbers represent a 1, then translating that to it's correct ASCII value.

 ### before & after